 In addition to the above, it is understood that development and intensification within the Downtown Mobility Hubs may have a broader impact on the Regional water and wastewater system.
 In particular, system-wide impacts are anticipated for the water conveyance, storage, pumping and treatment, as well as wastewater trunk mains, pumping and treatment.

-While It is recognized that the impact of the Downtown Mobility Hub intensification and development on a Regional scale needs to be evaluated, quantified and accounted for, it is also recognized that the trunks, pumping stations, storage reservoir and treatment plants have much broader service areas.
-As such, a Region-wide study at a Master Servicing Plan scale, or another study focusing on the system-wide analysis is better suited to evaluate the complete impact of overall development to the Regional infrastructure than the current study, which focuses on local infrastructure within the Downtown study area.
+While It is recognized that the impact of the Downtown Mobility Hub intensification and development on a Regional scale needs to be evaluated, quantified and accounted for, it is also recognized that the trunks, pumping stations, storage reservoir and treatment plants have much broader service areas, well beyond Burlington's Downtown area.
+As such, a Region-wide study at a Master Servicing Plan scale, or another study focusing on the system-wide analysis is considered better suited to evaluate the complete impact of overall development in broader Burlington to the Regional infrastructure than the current study, which focuses on local infrastructure within the Downtown study area.